Joe Rock: Krakatoa

 As a boy, Rock was an avid reader.
 He had been very impressed by a book that described the Krakatoa eruption of 1883.
 In that year, an obscure island in Indonesia exploded in one of the biggest volcanic eruptions of recorded history: the explosion was heard thousands of miles away, and many people died.
 In 1933, for the fiftieth anniversary of the eruption, Joe Rock produced a documentary titled Krakatoa: partly about the island's history before and after the eruption, but mostly about the eruption.
 Making the documentary was a challenge, because Joe had no film footage of the island and he was unable to locate any witnesses who recalled the original 1883 event.
 After making this movie on a very low budget and releasing it, Joe went on a trip to England.
 He had formed a production company to make Krakatoa, but he permitted that company to go out of business because he had no further projects envisioned for it.

 Academy Award

-Rock has the unenviable distinction of holding one of filmdom's more bizarre records: the longest wait between winning an Academy Award and actually receiving it.
-Rock produced the 1933 film Krakatoa, a documentary about the volcanic eruption of 1883.
-This film won the Academy Award for Best Short Subject (Novelty) in 1933.
-However, Rock was in Europe at the time that the award was announced, and had no representative to claim the trophy.
-Rock's name did not appear in the film's credits.
-Meanwhile, his production company had failed, and when he returned to the United States he could no longer document that he was the head of the production company named in the film's credits.
-Almost fifty years later, while sorting out some of his papers, Rock located documents which established his proprietary claim ... and the Academy belatedly gave him his statuette.
+Rock experienced the longest wait between winning an Academy Award and actually receiving it.
+Rock produced the 1933 film Krakatoa, a documentary about the volcanic eruption of 1883, and won the Academy Award for Best Short Subject (Novelty) in 1933.
+He was in Europe at the time that the award was announced, and had no representative to claim the trophy.
+His name did not appear in the film's credits, his production company failed, and when he returned to the United States he could no longer document that he was the head of the production company named in the film's credits.

+Some 50 years later, Rock located documents which established his claim, and the Academy gave him his statuette.